dohomi/flux_galleria/README.md

 * https://github.com/NamelessCoder/flux is a dependency - it is the integration necessary to render "Fluid Content Elements"
 * http://galleria.io is the link to the Galleria JavaScript-Framework

+### Development
+This extension is powered by the best PHP IDE for TYPO3 projects: PhpStorm :-)